 Your style is important to you and it’s what really makes the right bed … well, the right bed.
 You want something that reflects your style and that’s why we’ve sorted out several different styles to choose from.
 They go from a contemporary bed with a country theme to a modern bed style.

-Types of Bed and Mattress Sizes
+Types of Beds and Their Sizes

 In this first section, we will be covering common bed sizing questions like: